percipioglobal/percipio-site/README.md

 Ensure no other local development environments are running that might have port conflicts, then:

-* Rename the `example.env` file to `.env` in the `cms` directory
+- Clone the `percipioglobal/percipio-site` repo and ensure you are on the `onboarding` branch of the repo.  -
-* Start up the site by typing `make dev` in terminal in the project's root directory (the first build will be somewhat lengthy)
+- Rename the `example.env` file to `.env` in the `cms` directory
-* Navigate to `http://localhost:3500` to use the site; the `vite-dev-server` runs off of `http://localhost:3501`
+- Start up the site by typing `make dev` in terminal in the project's root directory (the first build will be somewhat lengthy)

-Wait until you see the following to indicate that the PHP container is ready:
+- Wait until you see the following to indicate that the PHP container is ready:

 ```
 php_1         | Craft is installed.